jrolopez20/hackathon_jarlan_team/README.md

-# Streamlit App for credit default prediction

-Edit `/streamlit_app.py` to customize this app to your heart's desire :heart:
+# Jarlan team

+Source code for Hackathon competition

+You can see this app in action [here](https://share.streamlit.io/jrolopez20/hackathon_jarlan_team)